-I think you often don’t realize what you’re not hearing until you can hear well.
 I’m Leslie Falkiner-Rose.
 I live in Melbourne.
-I’m a writer, a former journalist.
-I do strategic communications, digital content creation, a bit of everything, really.
+I’m a writer, former journalist.
+I do strategic communications, digital content creation, a bit of everything really.

-Having that ability to personalize is fantastic.
-The TV watching experience, I can, on my phone, adjust the sound to the level I want without it affecting the levels everyone else in the rooms hear it.
-Good family relationships.
+Having that ability to personalize them is fantastic.
+The TV watching experience – I can on my phone, adjust the sound to the level I want without it affecting the levels everyone else in the room’s hearing.
+Good for family relationships.

-Their noise canceling ability is terrific, as I have found out since rather noisy renovations started next door when I’m trying to work.
-Digging out of swimming pools, someone else had a saw.
-It goes, world off, and I’m just–
+Their noise canceling ability is terrific.
+As I have found out since rather noisy renovations started next door when I’m trying to work.
+Digging out a swimming pool.
+Someone else on a saw.
+It goes –

 They are such an essential part of your life.